quintel/documentation/docs/api/scenario-basics.md

 }
 ```

-### Modifying a protected scenario
+### Modifying a read-only scenario

-A protected scenario cannot be updated through the API, with attempts receiving a 403 Forbidden response.
-If you accidentally mark a scenario as protected and wish to make futher changes, you may [create a new clone of your protected scenario](#create-a-scenario-based-on-another-scenario).
-The clone will not be protected and will accept your updates.
+A read-only scenario cannot be updated through the API, with attempts receiving a 403 Forbidden response.
+If you accidentally mark a scenario as read-only and wish to make futher changes, you may [create a new clone of your scenario](#create-a-scenario-based-on-another-scenario).
+The clone will not be read-only and will accept your updates.

 ## Query a Scenario